 We reviewed the practice induction process which included all aspects of health and safety and included fire safety, medical emergencies and decontamination procedures.
 As part of the induction process there was also a period of shadowing an experienced member of staff.
-Dentists' induction included a two day induction process with the clinical director of the provider.
 The staff we spoke with confirmed that this had been undertaken.
-We observed a newly appointed practice manager who, as part of their comprehensive four week induction package, was in attendance at the inspection.